Home > Communities > Lexington > Lexington Market Review > Single Family Home Market Summary

 Homes Sold

 The number of homes sold in 2022 was 321 – consistent with the market condition seen prior to the COVID years of 2020 and 2021.
-The number of homes sales declined 13% in 2023 as noted above because of continued high interest rates and the associated reluctance of sellers to swap the very low mortgage rate on their current home for a mortgage rate of over 6% on their next home.
-But the reduction in homes sales was greater than the reduction in the number of homes listed, showing the reluctance (and in many cases the inability) of buyers to buy because of the high interest rates.
+The number of home sales declined 13% in 2023 to 279 and declined a further 6% in 2024 to an all-time low of 262.
+As noted above, this is because of continued high interest rates and the associated reluctance of sellers to swap the very low mortgage rate on their current home for a mortgage rate of over 6% on their next home.

 Sale Price to List Price Ratio